zhiyi-zhang-duke/PrepTheSpire-Webapp/README.md

 11-12-22
 Tried to figure out how to pass props via Link.
 Did not have a good time.
 Turns out it has to be done very specifically.
 Lots of contradictory documentation even from reactrouter.com.
+Figured out how to get the dropdown to call the function within the component.
+Just need to redirect to RunPrepNow.

 # To do list